-Located about 40 minutes southeast of Fez, Morocco, Bhalil village is not on the beaten track of tourism.
+Located 40 minutes southeast of Fez, Morocco, Bhalil village is not on the beaten track of tourism.
 Nestled in the Middle Atlas mountains at 1,000m a.s.l., the village is distinguished for its unique still inhabited cave houses and coloured homes.
 It reminds me of Chefchaouen, but much more calm, peaceful, and not touristy.

 I discovered Bhalil in Morocco by accident, exploring what to see close to Fez.
-The cave houses, playfully coloured streets and funky objects hung on the walls looked like worth a day’s visit.
+The cave houses, playfully coloured streets, and funky objects hung on the walls were worth a day’s visit.
 When I asked my friends from Fez to visit Bhalil, they asked: “Why?
 What is there to see?”
-Even the local guide in Bhalil told me that Moroccans rarely visit Bhalil, they prefer the nearby Sefrou or the European-looking Ifrane.
+Even the local guide in Bhalil told me that Moroccans rarely visit Bhalil; they prefer the nearby Sefrou or the European-looking Ifrane.

 How to get to Bhalil, Morocco?

 The easiest way to reach Bhalil is to rent a car or hire a private driver.
 There’s no bus from Fez to Bhalil, but you could get a local bus to Sefrou and then take the shared taxi (around 4 Dh one way).